bluedotiya/Deployly/README.md

 ## Example Workflow

 1. Developer pushes code to the repository.
-2. GitHub Actions trigger the CI/CD pipeline.
+2. GitHub Actions trigger the CI/CD pipeline, Run static analysis using Checkov.
-3. Docker builds a container image... maybe.
-4. Kubernetes YAML files are applied to a mock cluster.
-5. Notifications simulate build and deploy results (randomly). 🎉
+3. Infrastructure is deployed to azure using terraform.
+4. Ansible connects to the webserver to configure it.

 ---

-## Future Enhancements

-- Real-time deployment monitoring (if it works).
-- Enhanced scalability testing (in our dreams).
+## System design overview

+1. Application gateway Resource that do the SSL offload & WAF
+2. VM that runs apache2 as a webserver on port80 on internal subnet
+3. Storage account that uses object storage to store relevent artificats and data